 to eliminate or reduce to an acceptable level the risk associated with the dangerous situation.

-(2) Any such approval must be in writing and must specify the quantity and the description or class of the dangerous goods to which it relates.
+(2) Any such approval must be in writing and must specify the class of the dangerous goods to which it relates.

+[Regulation 184 amended in Gazette 11 Jul 2017 p.
+3828.]

 185. Duties as to ensure adequate resources available to deal with emergencies

 (1) A person who is a prime contractor or rail operator, as the case requires, must not transport a placard load unless the person complies with subregulation (2).